Naman1997/VAAK/README.md

 ```sh
 python rev.py
 ```
 This will send your arduino data to your firebase realtime database.
-Which you can use in an android app.
+Which you can use in the android app.

+# Buiding the Android App
+Open Android studio and click on *Import existing project*.
+Now browse to the location where you have downloaded the repository and import the folder named "Android App for using data from RPi".
+Now that the project is imported you can run the app in your emulator or make an apk for installation on your own device.